makrai/notes/kratzer88-stage-level-individual-level-pred.md

 structure VPs tsnd the nuclettr scope of quantifier representations.
 The two issues are closely related, of course, with VP-external versus VP-1nternal subjects providing the link.
-In the remainder or this paper, I am go1ng to pursue both of those issues further.
+In the remainder or this paper, I am going to pursue both of those issues further.
 We will look at a diverse body of data jointly supporting the conclusions we have reached so far.